 Located in San Francisco’s Castro world-famous neighborhood, the Rainbow Honor Walk features bronze, sidewalk plaques that honor Lesbian, Gay, Bisexual, Transgender, and Queer individuals who have made a significant difference to society in California, the U.S., or elsewhere around the world.

 Now spanning several blocks, the Rainbow Honor Walk landmarks is educational and inspirational for all who walk with some of the greatest and bravest pioneers in modern history.

-The criteria for the first 20 names to be placed on the Rainbow Honor Walk are as follows: Self expressed LGBT individuals, now deceased, who made significant contributions in their fields.
-Criteria for additional names to be added to the Walk over the years will change and adapt according to the wishes of the community working in concert with the Rainbow Honor Walk Board of Directors.
+The criteria for all nominations to be honored with a RHW sidewalk plaque are as follows: self-expressed LGBTQ individuals, now deceased, who made significant contributions in their fields.
+Criteria for additional names to be added to the Walk over the years may change. subject to the wishes of the community working in concert with the Rainbow Honor Walk Board of Directors.

 The Rainbow Honor Walk is a non-profit 501(c)3 organization.

 Click here for the latest news our board and new officers.

 The Rainbow Honor Walk has installed 36 plaques honoring LGBTQ pioneers throughout our history.
 We are currently working on plans to install plaques for our next eight honorees.
 They are: Gladys Bentley, Quentin Crisp, Divine, Audre Lorde, Leonard Matlovich, Sylvia Rivera, Vito Russo, and Maurice Sendak.